-Vegetables are also cheaper to buy when they are purchased frozen as opposed to fresh.
+Vegetables are also cheaper to buy when purchased frozen instead of fresh.
 Fresh vegetables have a specific shelf life and need to be used within days to weeks of purchasing.
 Frozen vegetables can be used periodically, and the remainder refrozen for future meals.
 However, if you like fresh vegetables in your diet, you may be able to find cheaper produce at your local farmer's market.
 The key is to go when the sellers try to go home and offload their products at the end of the day.

 The easiest method is home delivery.
-If you use a grocery app to pick up your food from the grocery store, this allows you to stick to your budget and pick up your food on the way from work, church, or any other activity you have throughout the week.
+Using a grocery app to pick up your food from the grocery store allows you to stick to your budget and pick up your food on the way from work, church, or any other activity you have throughout the week.
 It's convenient; you don't overspend, you stick to your set budget, and you can save time and gas money.
-Using a grocery app also allows you to preview past purchases that are a staple in your family's diet and makes grocery shopping a little easier.
+Using a grocery app also lets you preview past purchases that are a staple in your family's diet and makes grocery shopping a little easier.

 Small Changes, Big Savings

 These small changes can result in significant money savings that can reduce other debt you may have.
 Setting a budget for groceries in advance and planning your weekly and monthly meals can decrease what you spend on groceries and reduce your trips to the grocery store.
-Remember, grocery shopping technology is changing the way the world operates and can benefit many fronts.
+Remember, grocery shopping technology is changing how the world operates and can benefit you on many fronts.